merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 ## Phylogenomics workflow

 Similar to what is describe in the anvi'o [phylogenomics tutorial]({{site.url}}/2017/06/07/phylogenomics/), this workflow uses a collection of internal and external genomes (i.e. a bunch of FASTA files and/or genomic bins), and a collection of genes to compute a phylogenomic tree.
 Specifically, the genes are exported and aligned using `anvi-get-sequences-for-hmm-hits`.
-At the time of writing this tutorial, the only available pipeline included the trimming of sequences using trimal, followed by tree computation by `iq-tree`.
+At the time of writing this tutorial, the only available pipeline included the trimming of sequences using [trimal](http://trimal.cgenomics.org/), followed by tree computation by [iq-tree](http://www.iqtree.org/).

 In order to use this program you would need either a `fasta.txt` file, or an `internal-genomes.txt` file (or both).